tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

   network.
 - I deserialize this tree to retrieve the result.

-These are _five_ copies of the tree data-structure, converting back and force between a pointer representation, which Haskell can use, and a binary representation, which can be sent over the network.
+This process involves copying the tree structure *5 times*, converting back and force between a pointer representation, which Haskell can use, and a serialized representation, which can be sent over the network.
 For a single remote procedure call.

-This illustrates how the overhead of serialization and deserialization is far from trivial in distributed application.
-To the point where it can become the main bottleneck of an application.
+This goes to show that it should be no surprise when overhead of serialization and deserialization in a distributed application is significant.
+It can even become the main bottleneck.

 # Compact normal forms

 To overcome this, [compact normal forms][cnf] were introduced in GHC 8.2.
-The idea is to dispense with the specialised binary representation and to send the pointer representation through the network.
+The idea is to dispense with the specialised serialized representation and to send the pointer representation through the network.

-Of course, this only works if the service in implemented in Haskell too.
-Also, you can still only send byte strings across the network.
+Of course, this only works if the service is implemented in Haskell too.
+Also, you can still only send bytestrings across the network.

 To bridge the gap, data is copied into a _contiguous_ region of memory, and the region itself can be seen as a bytestring.
 The interface is